classner/barrista/_sources/setup.txt

     python setup.py install

-or, to be able to modify the software in it's current folder while using it, run::
+or, to be able to modify the software in its current folder while using it, run::

     python setup.py develop